The Sundown Counties of Georgia

 In another of the seven arsons that happened that week, the livestock of Otto Springer were switched out with "plugs", less healthy and financially viable cattle, and his farm was destroyed.
 Oddly, four of his real cattle were found grazing on Burnt Mountain in Pickens County a few weeks later.

 In Pickens County in the 1910s, Colonel Sam Tate, aware of the threat from KKK groups, armed his men and prevented them from forcing out his African American workers at Georgia Marble.
-Shortly after he died in 1938, many of the African American workers in neighborhoods like Smokey Hollow, Upper and Lower Whippoorwill, and Lonesome City moved away to northern areas, looking for meaningful work.
+Shortly after he died in 1938, many of the African American workers in neighborhoods like Smokey Hollow, Upper and Lower Whippoorwill, and Lonesome City moved away to northern areas.
+Without his protection they began searching for a safer place to work.

-In the 1860s the British began investing heavily in cotton farms in Egypt and India.
-The cotton market became oversaturated and the former high price of cotton was no longer attainable.
+Economic and political factors during the 1860s provided fuel for the Sundown Towns and Counties.
+The British began investing heavily in cotton farms in Egypt and India.
+As a result, the cotton market became oversaturated and the former high price of cotton was no longer attainable.

 Additionally, the economy of the South was devastated by the Civil War, and prosperity among the average farmer was rare.